 Replies go to the email address that you enter in this chat window.

 You can also access the support system via the top menu.
 The troubleshooting section of the site is not very extensive.
 If you click on the “Send Inquiry” button in the support screen, you will arrive at a standard web form where you can enter your question.
 Again, Colander will send the response to this question to the email address that you enter at the top of the form.

 The free trial gives you full access to the VPN service, so you might as well sign up for that first, before you invest any money.
 Make sure you open up the account on a day when you have little else to do because you only have 24 hours with the free trial to test the VPN properly.

-Although you have to give an email address to get the free trial, you are not required to give any other personal details.
-If you are worried about being traced, set up a webmail account for use with this VPN.
+Although you have to give an email address to get the free trial, you don’t have to give any other personal details.
+If you’re worried about being traced, set up a webmail account for use with this VPN.

 The ColanderVPN Windows VPN Client

 Colander doesn’t have its own app.
 Instead, you download the free OpenVPN GUI app from the OpenVPN organization.
 There is a link to the download file on the ColanderVPN website.
 You then have to download a configuration file from the ColanderVPN site before you can use the app.

 Next, check the account details section of the Colander website to get your VPN password.
 Your username for the VPN is the one you set up when you opened the account.
 However, the password you created is only good for the client area of the website; you need a different password for the app.
 You can find this password in your account details.